BlackfireZZZ/GoCalculator/README.md

 ## Installation

-Frontend is not working properly now, I'll fix it soon.
 You can use [Postman](https://elements.getpostman.com/redirect?entityId=31283519-ce5c1d63-8bc0-4afc-9d88-c30f09862afc&entityType=collection) to test the project)

 1. Rename all files in env folder from `env.service_name.example` to `.env.service_name`